 The assessment centre and interview

 The firm receives around 500 applications a year.
-About 40 candidates per intake are invited to an assessment centre.
+About 40 to 50 candidates per intake are invited to an assessment centre.
 “We're aiming to give people a chance to shine,” says Thomas.
 The day consists of individual and group tasks designed to test written communication, intellectual ability and interpersonal skills.
 Demonstrating a high level of commercial awareness is key for a Fladgate trainee.
 “Our clients are largely entrepreneurs, so trainees need to be able to empathise and understand their needs,” comments Thomas.

 As well as having the right academic credentials, being “confident and very organised” is essential.
 “It is important that trainees are competent multi-taskers who enjoy direct client contact.”
 Around 15 candidates are chosen to go through to the interview stage.
 There's usually just one interview and it's held with a mixture of partners and HR.
 After that, it's decision time.

 Nicola Thomas advises: “Read your application over and over again to eliminate careless errors.
 White spaces are okay, because we like concise answers rather than masses of written text, and they make it easy to read.
 And remember that the application is to Fladgate, so tailor your application to the firm and don’t make the mistake of copying information containing the name of another law firm!”
 She adds: “We are looking for future partners, so candidates should show us that they are bright, ambitious, confident, commercially minded individuals who want to be at Fladgate and identify that this is somewhere they can flourish and succeed.”